qfpl/blog/README.md

-This is a the FPL team blog.
+This is the FPL team blog.

 Build this locally with:
 ```